-I decided to read through what I had already written given the fact I feel a lot stronger mentally.
-Maybe not the greatest idea as I am now sat here sobbing at how things have been, still is and what will come in the future.
+I decided to read through what I had already written given the fact I feel mentally stronger.
+Maybe not the greatest idea as I am now sat here sobbing, reflecting on what has passed, still is and what the future will bring.
 I would love to be a woman who people can look to for inspiration but at the moment I feel I’m too up and down to be anything to anyone other than functional.

 Thursday 19th April